-The Midwest EdTech Community supports and advocates for legal, moral and ethical policies and practices when using technology.
-We encourage all presenters to be model digital citizens and respect these same standards when representing our program.
-Therefore, please be sure to review these Federal Laws as you create and share with our attendees.
-If you do happen to share a resource that does not follow these be sure to let the attendees know and encourage them to check with their school / district Technology Guidelines & Policies before implementing.
+The Midwest Education Technology Community supports and advocates for legal, moral and ethical policies and practices when using technology.
+We ask all presenters to model digital citizenship and respect these same standards when representing our program.
+Therefore, please review the Federal Laws as you create and share with our attendees.
+If you share a resource that does not follow these guidelines, inform the attendees and encourage them to check with their school / district Technology Guidelines and Policies before implementing.

-Resources to learn more about COPPA, CIPA and FERPA:
+COPPA, CIPA and FERPA:

-Resources to learn more about Fair Use & Copyright:
+Fair Use & Copyright: